LiteralGenie/reader/README.md

 # Usage

-Series and chapters can be added through the web gui, but for bulk imports, copying the files to the `root_image_folder` specified in `config.toml` (default `reader/data/series`) may be faster.
+Series and chapters can be added through the web gui (via file upload or URL), but for bulk imports, copying the files to the `root_image_folder` specified in `config.toml` (default `reader/data/series`) may be faster.

 # Troubleshooting